Much Marcle: The Wonder

 In Victorian times, people came from far and wide to view "The Wonder".
 It is shown on the Ordnance Survey map at reference SO632365, but on the ground the site is not readily discernible.

 Farming traditions

 Notable local farms include the Bounds, home of Weston's Cider and the Scrumpy House Restaurant.
 Other principal farms include Chandois, Street Farm, Great Moor Court, Bickerton, Gammage Ford, Caerswall, Upper Woltan, Walls End and Noggin, all of which are of ancient origin but with buildings dating from the 17th and 18th centuries.
 Many of the ancient cottages that appear in the 18th-century maps no longer exist, although there are several good examples of "black and white" half-timbered buildings that have survived, especially in the village's main street.

-In 2012, Noggin Farm won the Flavours of Herefordshire "Sausage of the Year."